JoleneKearse/cookie-consent/README.md

 Also learned a new thing, when you fill out the form and hit submit, it will show up in the URL!

 ![url showing submitted info](./screenshots/submit-url-deets.png)

+As forms are sent off to a server, it creates this **query string**, `?fullName=John+Doe` followed by an ampersand for the next entered field.
+Since this is a frontend project, we need to use `e.preventDefault()`.
+We'd also do this when the user would still be interacting with the page.